VBPrabhu/open-native/README.md

-#OpenNative plugin for Android and iOS 8 Cordova.
+#OpenNative plugin is used to Open Native settings screen from Cordova application for iOS 10.1

 	The plugin allows you to open Settings view from Android Cordova application and to open Native App settings view from iOS 8 Cordova application.